lukehsiao/zola-pickles/README.md

 A full example configuration is included in config.toml.

+Note how pickles also expects `title` and `description` to also be set in the Zola configuration.

 ### KaTeX math formula support

 This theme contains math formula support using [KaTeX](https://katex.org/),